0ksks/dataAnalysisModel/Process/README.md

-# Here are codes for processing data
+# Here are the codes for processing data